Adland: Adland taken offline

 On September 19, 2019, the site was taken offline.
 Adland's cloud server host Vultr received an email from the lawyer Amy Tindell at Holland & Hart LLP in Boulder, Colorado, United States demanding the removal of a Bridgestone commercial from 2002.
 The commercial, which titled "A Dog's Life," was created by a team at BBDO in Bangkok, Thailand and won a silver award in the 2003 Asia Pacific Adfest.
 One of the claims the lawyer made in her email, is that by writing "Bridgestone" in the article about the commercial, Adland is infringing on their trademark.
-The website has been given 24 hours to "remove the domain" from their host.
+The website had been given 24 hours to "remove the domain" from their host.

-Since the alert, Adland has stated on their Twitter account that they've been in talks with another web server host, named Packet, stating that Packet has been "extremely helpful and on the ball."
-Techdirt called it a "bullshit DMCA notice," whilst Åsk Wäppling says that she is in talks with the "History of Advertising Trust" regarding eventual takeover.
+Techdirt called it a "bullshit DMCA notice", whilst Åsk Wäppling said she was in talks with the "History of Advertising Trust" regarding eventual takeover.
 Adpulp asked if 'this mess all caused by lack of communication between parties?' to which Åsk Wäppling responded that it has been 16 years since PR was even involved.
 When asked why she didn't move the Adland archive to YouTube, she points out that Adland, and this contested commercial, is older than YouTube by several years.

 In December 2019, the URL for Adland.tv returned an error message reading "502 Bad Gateway". Åsk Wäppling's personal website, Dabitch.net, also returned the same error message.
-As of January 2020, Adland.tv is currently online again with a completely different web server host.
+As of January 2020, Adland.tv had moved to a completely different web server host.